Table of Contents

 Introduction and Disclaimer

-Bordered by Senter Rd., Keyes St., South 7th St., and Phelan Avenue lies San Jose’s unofficial “sports district.”
+A major park, zoo, garden, and several sports venues exist south of downtown San Jose.
+This area is bordered by Senter Rd., Keyes St., South 7th St., and Phelan Avenue.
 This area of San Jose is the site of:

-- Spartan Stadium (home field of San Jose State University’s football team)
+- CEFCU Stadium – formerly known as Spartan Stadium, home field of San Jose State University’s football team

 - San Jose State University’s baseball and softball fields

-- Sharks Ice at San Jose (an ice sports complex open to the public.
-Sharks Ice is also the practice facility of the San Jose Sharks, and home for the ice hockey programs at San Jose State and Santa Clara University)
+- Solar4America Ice – formerly known as Sharks Ice at San Jose, an ice sports complex open to the public.
+Sharks Ice is also the practice facility of the San Jose Sharks, and San Jose Barracuda.
+It also hosts the ice hockey programs at San Jose State, Santa Clara University, and several local high schools.
+This fall, the ice complex will also be home to TechCU Arena, the San Jose Barracuda’s new rink for home games.

 - Happy Hollow Park & Zoo